-The table below outlines the CCS hubs that Santos is working on including indicative status (project phase) and timelines
+The table below outlines the CCS hubs that Santos is working on including indicative status (project phase) and timelines\\

 Initiatives Description Project phase Indicative Timeline Moomba CCS (South Australia) Santos has taken a final investment decision on phase 1 of our Moomba CCS project, a commercial-scale project which will store approximately 1.7 million tonnes per annum of CO2 captured at the Moomba Gas Plant.
 If new sources of CO2 are made available, the potential exists to store approximately 20 million tonnes per annum across the Cooper and Eromanga Basins for up to 50 years.
-As the Moomba CCS project is designed to utilise existing processing capability at Moomba and existing infrastructure associated with depleted reservoirs in the Cooper Basin, Santos expects that it will be one of the lowest-cost CCS projects globally with full lifecycle cost of less than US\$24 per tonne of CO2.
+As the Moomba CCS project is designed to utilise existing processing capability at Moomba and existing infrastructure associated with depleted reservoirs in the Cooper Basin, Santos expects that it will be one of the lowest-cost CCS project globally with full lifecycle cost of less than US\$24 per tonne of CO2.
 Under construction Current and ongoing 2021 FID 2024 online Bayu-Undan CCS (Northern Australia / Timor-Leste) In March 2022 front end engineering design (FEED) commenced for the Bayu-Undan CCS project.
 Santos is working with both the Australian and Timor-Leste governments with a view to progressing the development of this project, with initial injection and storage of approximately 2.3 million tonnes of CO2 per annum once natural gas production from the field ceases.
 The project has storage capacity of around 10 million tonnes of CO2 per annum and will look to capture CO2 from nearby projects up to its potential.
-FEED underway 2025 FID 2027 online The Bayu-Undan CCS project will utilise the existing Bayu-Undan to Darwin pipeline and the offshore Bayu-Undan facilities to minimis The Bayu-Undan CCS project will utilise the existing Bayu-Undan to Darwin pipeline and the offshore Bayu-Undan facilities to minimise the cost of the project.
+FEED underway 2025 FID 2027 online The Bayu-Undan CCS project will utilise the existing Bayu-Undan to Darwin pipeline and the offshore Bayu-Undan facilities to minimise the cost of the project.
 Potential CO2 sources include natural gas developments and industrial sources in northern Australia with customers and investors in Korea and Japan also interested in the project for emissions reduction from their activities.
 Reindeer CCS (Western Australia) The Reindeer CCS project has the potential to store up to 2.4 million tonnes of CO2 per annum for approximately 20 years, with availability for third party CO2 and with potential CO2 sources including industrial sources and natural gas developments in the Pilbara region of Western Australia.
-Under assessment 2025 FID 2028 online PNG CCS PNG CCS would potentially support the LNG industry, with potential storage of approximately 0.3 million tonnes of CO2 per annum.
+Under assessment 2025 FID 2028 online PNGCCS PNG CCS would potentially support the LNG industry, with potential storage of approximately 0.3 million tonnes of CO2 per annum.
 Under assessment 2028 FID 2031 online

 Santos's CCS plans are backed by increasing government support of this technology.
 The company placed conditions on the FID of Moomba CCS on the decision of the government on whether to include CCS under the Emission Reduction Fund (ERF).
-The CEO of the company stated in October 2021: "With the new CCS method now approved, Santos will seek to have the Moomba CCS Project registered and generate

-ACCUs through the Emissions Reduction Fund.
-Once the project has been registered, we will be in a position to make a Final Investment Decision to proceed."14
+The CEO of the company stated in October 2021: "With the new CCS method now approved, Santos will seek to have the Moomba CCS Project registered and generate ACCUs through the Emissions Reduction Fund.
+Once the project has been registered, we will be in a position to make a Final Investment Decision to proceed."